SwenBrands/pySeasonal/README.md

 to seasonal average predictions and transforms them into forecast probabilities per tercile.
 These are then put into netCDF format

-6. functions_seasonal.py #contains the functions used by the aforeme- mentioned scripts
+6. functions_seasonal.py #contains the functions used by the afore- mentioned scripts